-Watch how the shoppers move through the store, notice how they greet each other, and how different food items are selected and handled.
+Watch how the shoppers move through the store, notice how they greet each other, and how food items are selected and handled.
 Are shopping carts available?
 Will you need to bring your own bags?
 How does checking out work?
 What forms of payment are accepted?

 A single session of careful people-watching can show you a lot of things you might not have been attuned to otherwise.
 For example, in Italy, touching fruits and vegetables with your bare hands is considered very wrong.
 You must be handed the fruit by the vendor or use a glove.
-Consider your people-watching excursion as your chance to determine just what to do when in Rome.
+Consider your people-watching excursion as your chance to determine just what to do when in Rome (perhaps literally!).

 Currency and Paying

 If you’re traveling to a country where the native language is not English, this is another consideration in planning your grocery outings.
-If you aren’t fluent in the local language, it’s a good idea to carry around a means of quickly translating and plan ahead when it comes to shopping.
-If cell reception is good, just using Google Translate can go a long way in navigating an unfamiliar language landscape.
+If you aren’t fluent in the local language, it’s a good idea to carry around a means of quickly translating and planning ahead when it comes to shopping.
+If cell reception is good, using Google Translate can go a long way in navigating an unfamiliar language landscape.
 Otherwise, there are always more traditional foreign language pocket dictionaries.

 Tips and Tricks for Shopping Abroad

 We’ve already mentioned scoping out the store beforehand, preparing a list, translating it if needed, and making sure you have the right payment methods available, but here are some additional travel tips and tricks to keep in mind when grocery shopping:

 - You might need to visit multiple stores, especially if the country you’re in doesn’t really have supermarkets.